tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/快直播（超低延迟直播）/快速入门_intl_en.md

 >?
 >- WebRTC Live Demo supports the multi-definition feature.
 You can configure transcoding templates for HD and SD in **Feature Configuration** > [**Live Transcoding**](https://console.cloud.tencent.com/live/config/transcode) in the CSS console, enter a WebRTC stream address containing a transcoding template, test it, and then play it back.
 (If you don't need to test this feature, simply enter a WebRTC original stream in the demo.)
 >- For more information on live transcoding operations and billing, see [CSS Transcoding](https://intl.cloud.tencent.com/document/product/267/31071).
-   - **Playback test on mobile devices**: you're advised to download and install [Tencent Video Cloud Toolkit](https://intl.cloud.tencent.com/document/product/1071/38147) app, select **Mobile Live Video Broadcasting** > **LEB Playback**, enter the playback URL you get from push trial into the address box manually or by scanning the QR code, and tap the play icon in the bottom-left corner.
+   - **Playback test on mobile devices**: you're advised to download and install [TCToolkit App](https://intl.cloud.tencent.com/document/product/1071/38147) app, select **Mobile Live Video Broadcasting** > **LEB Playback**, enter the playback URL you get from push trial into the address box manually or by scanning the QR code, and tap the play icon in the bottom-left corner.
 >?
 To push/play back a stream on an app, you can integrate the [MLVB SDK](https://intl.cloud.tencent.com/product/mlvb) into the app to supplement the LEB service.
 If you encounter any problems, see [FAQs](#que).

 ## Step 5.
 Start to use LEB
-- **LEB solution for mobile devices**: supports B-frame decoding and AAC audio codec.
+**LEB solution for mobile devices**: supports B-frame decoding and AAC audio codec.
 This solution is integrated into the MLVB SDK.
 For how to use it, see [LEB Playback](https://intl.cloud.tencent.com/document/product/1071/41875).
--**LEB solution for web**: has been integrated into the TCPlayerLite player.

 [](id:que)
 ## FAQs